 9 Cometh this blessedness then upon the circumcision only, or upon the uncircumcision also? for we say that faith was reckoned to Abraham for righteousness.
 10 How was it then reckoned? when he was in circumcision, or in uncircumcision?
 Not in circumcision, but in uncircumcision.
 11 And he received the sign of circumcision, a seal of the righteousness of the faith which he had yet being uncircumcised: that he might be the father of all them that believe, though they be not circumcised; that righteousness might be imputed unto them also: 12 And the father of circumcision to them who are not of the circumcision only, but who also walk in the steps of that faith of our father Abraham, which he had being yet uncircumcised.

 Abraham is the father of all men of true Faith, the uncircumcised and the circumcised; but only if they also walk in the steps of that faith of our father Abraham.
 Again the Calvinist idea that no work is necessary to attain salvation is shown to be faulty.
 Every man, Jew or Gentile, must be found faithfully doing the will of God or he will not receive the promises.
-That is abundantly clear in these verses.
+That is abundantly clear from these verses.

 13 For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.
 14 For if they which are of the law be heirs, faith is made void, and the promise made of none effect:

-The promises of God are experienced by Abraham and his seed spiritually through Christ and not physically through blood lineage (Gal 3:16, 29).
-They are not given on account of fulfilling the righteousness of the Law, but through this righteousness of faith that Abraham has found (see previous verses).
-These two modes of righteousness clash throughout the book of Romans (Rom 2:6; 4:11; 8:4; 9:31; 10:5), and are contrasted in Paul’s hope to be found in Him, not having mine own righteousness, which is of the Law, but that which is through the faith of Christ, the righteousness which is of God by faith (Php 3:9).
+Another crucial fact argues against the Christian Jews’ faith in the Law: God’s promises were given to Abraham before the Law existed, when he was 99 years old and still uncircumcised (Gen 17).
+This opens up the distinct possibility that the promises were not fulfilled to Abraham’s seed physically by the Law of Moses, but spiritually through Christ (Gal 3:16, 29).
+For clearly, the promises did not result from Abraham fulfilling the righteousness of the Law, but through this righteousness of faith that Abraham has found (see previous verses).
+These two modes of righteousness clash throughout the book of Romans (Rom 2:6; 4:11; 8:4; 9:31; 10:5), and are strongly contrasted in Paul’s hope to be found in Him, not having mine own righteousness, which is of the Law, but that which is through the faith of Christ, the righteousness which is of God by faith (Php 3:9).

 15 Because the law worketh wrath: for where no law is, there is no transgression.
 16 Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all,

 Three categories, or estates, of being an heir of the promises are presented in these verses: Man under the Law, Man ignorant of the Law, Man in the righteousness of faith.
 The first ends in wrath, for we have seen that while the Law brings the knowledge of sin to Man (Rom 3:20; 7:7-9) it cannot cleanse his corrupted soul (Gal 3:21; Heb 10:4).
-The second ends short of receiving the promises too, for while sin is not imputed where there is no law (Rom 5:13), ignorance cannot attain salvation (Eph 4:18); even the Gentiles were given a law of nature (Rom 2:14).
+The second ends short of receiving the promises too, for while sin is not imputed where there is no law (Rom 5:13), ignorance cannot attain salvation (Eph 4:18); even the Gentiles were given a law of nature to follow (Rom 2:14).
 The third condition is blessed, which is the righteousness of faith that makes the promises sure to Abraham and all his seed according to faith.

 That it might be by grace.
 Meaning that the promises are gifted and not earned, which is a restatement of Romans 4:4.
 Abraham received the promises of faith apart from the Law; clearly then, they are awarded by grace, and not by doing the works of the Law.
 The Law did give man an opportunity to earn his salvation, but no man could attain it.
 That fact was demonstrated in chapter 3.
-Under the New Covenant, salvation is gifted by God to those who follow the righteousness of faith.
+Under the New Covenant, salvation is gifted by God to those who follow the righteousness that derives from faith.
 These are the only ones who will receive the Abrahamic promises (Gal 3:14).
 Even the salvation of the faithful Old Covenant saints was contingent upon the ratification of this mode of righteousness.

 The Law worketh wrath, but that should not be taken to mean that the Law was bad or wrong (see Rom 3:31; 7:7).